The Preeminence of Ethnic Diversity in Scientific Collaboration: Results

+Having explored homophily in academia, we now study the effects of homophily (and diversity) on research impact, measured by the number of citations received within five years of publication, denoted by $c^G_5$ (see Supplementary Note~4 and Supplementary Figure~7).
+Using the same dataset and notation described earlier, we study the relationship between a subfield's diversity and its academic impact.
+Here, we distinguish between two notions of diversity.
+The first is where the unit of analysis is a paper's \textit{set of authors}, while the second is where the unit of analysis is an individual scientist's \textit{entire set of collaborators}.
+We refer to the former as \textit{group diversity}, and to the latter as \textit{individual diversity}; see Figure~\ref{fig:indv_vs_grp} for an illustration comparing the two notions.

-As a proxy for scientific impact, we consider the number of citations received within five years of publication, denoted by $c^G_5$ (Section~S1.7).
-We use this to study the relationship between a subfield's diversity and its academic impact (Figure~\ref{fig:groupindices_subfields}).
-Specifically, for each subfield, Figure~\ref{fig:groupindices_subfields}A depicts the mean \textit{group} diversity indices, $\big<d^G_{\mathit{eth}}\big>$, $\big<d^G_{\mathit{age}}\big>$, $\big<d^G_{\mathit{gen}}\big>$, $\big<d^G_{\mathit{dsp}}\big>$ and $\big<d^G_{\mathit{aff}}\big>$, against the mean five-year citation count, $\big<c_5^G\big>$, taken over \textit{papers} in that subfield.
-Similarly, for each subfield, Figure~\ref{fig:groupindices_subfields}B depicts the mean \textit{individual} diversity indices, $\big<d^I_{\mathit{eth}}\big>$, $\big<d^I_{\mathit{age}}\big>$, $\big<d^I_{\mathit{gen}}\big>$, $\big<d^I_{\mathit{dsp}}\big>$ and $\big<d^I_{\mathit{aff}}\big>$, against the mean five-year citation count, $\big<c_5^I\big>$, taken over \textit{scientists} in that subfield (notation summary and formal definitions are in Table~S5 and Section~S2, respectively).
-Remarkably, from both the group and individual perspectives, we find that a subfield's ethnic diversity is the most strongly correlated with impact ($r$ is 0.77 and 0.55 for $d^G_{\mathit{eth}}$ and $d^I_{\mathit{eth}}$, respectively).
-The positive correlations persist even when the subfields are studied in isolation, as shown in Figures S6 and S7.
-While these findings do not imply causation, it is still suggestive that one can largely predict scientific impact based solely on average ethnic diversity, especially given that ethnic diversity is unrelated to technical competence.
+For each subfield, Figure~\ref{fig:groupindices_subfields}A depicts the mean group diversity indices, $\big<d^G_x\big>:x\in\{\mathit{eth},\mathit{age},\mathit{gen},\mathit{dsp},\mathit{aff}\}$, against the mean five-year citation count, $\big<c_5^G\big>$, taken over papers in that subfield (notation summary and formal definitions are in Supplementary Table~1 and Supplementary Note~2, respectively).
+Remarkably, we find that a subfield's ethnic diversity is the most strongly correlated with impact ($r=0.77$); the positive correlation persists even when the subfields are studied in isolation (Supplementary Figures~8 and Supplementary Table~2), regardless of the number of authors per paper (Supplementary Figure~9).
+These findings are further supported by the regression analysis in Table~\ref{tab:RegressionCEMFactors_MainField}.
+While these findings do not imply causation, it is still suggestive that one can largely predict scientific impact based solely on average ethnic diversity, especially given that ethnicity is arguably unrelated to technical competence.